 [READER NOTE: If you want to go right to the letter-writing part, scroll down to THE SIX INGREDIENTS TO A BEAUTIFUL CONDOLENCE LETTER, and then the sample letters at the end of the Post.
 Casey]

 Let’s first hit the “Why”

 I don’t need to tell you the Covid 19 Pandemic is unlike anything our present generations have ever experienced.
 The world-wide loss of life, jobs, financial and emotional security and hope is daunting.
-The numbers in the United States alone are mind-bending: As of May 28, 100,000 have died; 42 Million people are out of work; and over 25% of Americans cannot afford to pay rent or buy enough food.
+The numbers in the United States alone are mind-bending: As of October 1, over 205,000 have died; millions remain out of work; and over 25% of Americans cannot afford to pay rent or buy enough food.